Kiandra Courthouse: History

 This was the site of the courthouse and gaol established as part of Kiandra Township with a gold rush in the area in 1859–60.
 Evidence of the gold rush phenomenon and the former Kiandra Township is represented in the landscape, through the extant remains spread across the former town site.

 Kiandra is significant as the site of the first Australian ski club and as probably the first Australian place which promoted snow sports.
 The 1958 and 1962 Kiandra Chalet building extensions to the original courthouse is a typical example of the KSPT promoted State Park Alpine style.
 The remnant chalet is important as one of the few remnant buildings of Kiandra's resort/Snowy Mountains Scheme era, and therefore is a twentieth century link with the nineteenth century pioneer snow sports in Australia.
 Later, the building was used as a place of accommodation for generations who stayed at the chalet for recreation or during the construction of the Snowy Hydro Scheme.

 In 2000 Heritage Council approval was given for the removal of single storey additions, to return the building to the original courthouse, as well as to repair roofing and guttering to reduce water ingress.

 In 2013 the Heritage Council approved the adaptive re-use of the courthouse and chalet, including a new accommodation and services building, including removal of the existing shed structures surrounding it.

+However, in early January 2020, a bushfire was occurring the area means that the courthouse had been destroyed and the glass was melted by the flames.
+It also occurred in nearby huts and near the town of Batlow.